sdvdxl/influxdb.com/content/blog/2015/09/16/InfluxDB-0_9_4-released-with-top-order-by-time-desc-and-more.md

 show diagnostics
 ```

 We don't have statistics instrumentation for every part of the system yet, but we'll adding to it over time.
-Bt default, the server will write the stats information into a database called `_internal`.
-This data is only kept around for 7 days, but it'll be a first stop when we're helping people troubleshoot problems with InfluxDB.
+By default, the server will write the stats information into a database called `_internal`.
+This data is only kept around for 7 days, but it'll be the first stop when we're helping users troubleshoot problems with InfluxDB.

 ### What's next: write throughput and clustering